 Drake Bell stars as Timmy Turner in this live-action adaptation of the animated Nickelodeon show,

 The Fairly Odd Parents.
-In this film, Timmy must travel to Hawaii, where he learns that the source of all fairy magic is in dangerous hands.
+Wearing his signature red hat, Timmy has come down with a case of some major summer blues working at a yuck disposal center in Fairy World.
+But the potential for adventure amps up when Timmy must travel to Hawaii, where he learns that the source of all fairy magic is in dangerous hands.
+Fan favorites like Foop, Tootie, and Timmy’s parents have also packed their bags to join this tropical getaway.
+Grab your ukulele and get your piña colada ready to prep for this magical movie.
 Watch A Fairly Odd Summer, rated TV-Y7, on Netflix or on Paramount+.
 A League of Their Own

 first professional women’s baseball teams during World War II.
-This film is part history lesson, part family-friendly fun that will have your kids saying “there’s no crying in baseball” all summer.
-Watch A League of Their Own, rated PG, on HBOMax.
+This film is part history lesson, part family-friendly fun that will have your kids saying “there’s no crying in baseball” through the end of August.
+Plus, who can resist a team with a summery name like The Peaches, and Madonna as a sassy-mouthed center fielder?
+Watch A League of Their Own, rated PG, on Amazon Prime.
 A Week Away: A Musical

 Watch A Week Away, rated TV-PG, on Netflix.
 A Wrinkle In Time